What is this?

 How an HTTP sensor reacts to HTTP status codes

-HTTP sensor show their status depending on the HTTP status codes that they receive.
+HTTP sensors show their status depending on the HTTP status codes that they receive.

-By default, the sensor status are the following:
+By default, the sensor states are the following:

 HTTP status codeHTTP sensor status